Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Introduction

-The remainder of the paper is organized as follows.
-In Section~\ref{systemdescriptionandmetrics}, we describe our workload and system assumptions, and the caching policies and metrics we consider.
-Section~\ref{alwaysonanalysis} presents our analysis of RCW caches for the baseline case with no use of dynamic instantiation.
-Dynamic instantiation is addressed in Section~\ref{transientperiodanalysis}, which provides an analysis of the period of transient behavior as an RCW cache fills.
-Optimization models and performance results for dynamic instantiation are presented in Sections~\ref{optimizationmodel} and~\ref{comparisons}, respectively.
-Section~\ref{relatedwork} describes related work, and Section~\ref{conclusions} concludes with a summary and directions for future work.
+\revthree{The remainder of the paper is organized as follows.
+In Section~\ref{systemdescriptionandmetrics}, we describe our workload and system assumptions, and the caching policies and metrics we consider.}{{\bf Roadmap:} Section~\ref{systemdescriptionandmetrics} describes our workload and system assumptions, the caching policies considered, and the metrics of interest.} Section~\ref{alwaysonanalysis} presents our analysis of RCW caches for the baseline case \revthree{with no}{without} use of dynamic instantiation. \revthree{Dynamic instantiation is addressed in Section~\ref{transientperiodanalysis}, which}{Section~\ref{transientperiodanalysis}} provides an analysis of the period of transient behavior as an RCW cache fills.
+Optimization models and performance results for dynamic instantiation are presented in Sections~\ref{optimizationmodel} and~\ref{comparisons}, respectively. \revExt{}{Throughout the paper we derive and present results for both exact and $\mathcal{O}(1)$-approximations.} Section~\ref{relatedwork} describes related work, \revthree{and Section~\ref{conclusions} concludes with a summary and directions for future work.}{before Section~\ref{conclusions} concludes the paper.}